 Calvino’s latest Facebook post announced a temporary closure until Wednesday, December 16 due to one of their employees testing positive for COVID-19.
 “Calvino’s has been instructed by the health department to shut down until the entire staff has been tested and/or isolated.”

-They pushed the date back to December 21 for further quarantining but are now back open for takeout during their regular business hours.
+They pushed the date back to December 21 for further quarantining but have since reopened, including their dining room, as of February 1.

 702 Monroe St.